Zenon131/vectorfin/README.md

 ```

 This script will:

 1. Load a pre-trained VectorFin model
-2. Fetch recent news for specified tickers using NewsAPI
+2. Fetch recent news for specified tickers using Alpha Vantage
 3. Fetch recent market data for those tickers
 4. Generate predictions based on the combined data
 5. Use an LLM to interpret the predictions and provide insights